OBD2 Help for Beginners

 Best first step

-First, check whether the light is solid or blinking.
-Then read the code with a simple OBD2 scanner to understand what to do next.
+If your check engine light is on, first check if it is steady or flashing.
+Then read the code with a simple OBD2 scanner.

 Start Here